When You Learn That Your Child Has a Disability

 Parents, too, can benefit from early intervention services.
 As full members of the team developing the program for their child, they can learn skills that may be useful for a long time—skills in helping their child learn and develop, as well as skills in decision-making, planning, being of support to others, and influencing policy-making in their community.

 The services themselves are offered through a public or private agency and are provided in different settings, such as your home, a clinic, a neighborhood daycare center or Head Start program, a hospital, or the local health department.
 Initial evaluation and assessment of your child will be provided free of charge.
 Services may also be provided at no cost, although this may vary from state to state.
 Some states charge a “sliding-scale” fee for services.

 Special education and related services.
-Through the mandates of two federal laws—the Individuals with Disabilities Education Act (IDEA) and Section 504 of the Rehabilitation Act of 1973—each eligible child with special needs is guaranteed a free appropriate public education designed to address his or her unique needs.
+Through the mandates of two federal laws—the Individuals with Disabilities Education Act ( ) and of the Rehabilitation Act of 1973—each eligible child with special needs is guaranteed a free appropriate public education designed to address his or her unique needs.
 This education is planned by a team, including the parents of the child.